dmitrymarokhonov/js-and-aq-testable-web-application/solution/README.md

 ### virtualenv

 It is recommended that you create virtualenv (=separate python environment just for this project) for running tests.
-But this is mandatory.
+But this is not mandatory.
 You can create virtualenv on project root folder with following command:

   ```shell
   python -m venv venv